 Every year, HMRC urges eligible people to claim Marriage Allowance to help cut their tax bills.
-The message is all the more important this year because the COVID-19 pandemic has resulted in a change of circumstances for many people.
 If one spouse or civil partner now has an income below their personal allowance for income tax – usually £12,570 – then they can transfer some of this allowance to their partner, leading to a tax saving.

 However, while more people may be eligible for the Marriage Allowance, consumer watchdog Which? has sounded a warning about unofficial claims services that can take as much as 40% of your payout – plus fees!